Suraj151/esp8266-framework/README.md

 Running `DeviceSetup.py` for another board overrides all three: the generated `DeviceSetup.h` wins over the fallback and fresh table headers replace the placeholders.
 To come back to ESP32, either re-run the script with `-d esp32` or delete `devices/DeviceSetup.h` and let the fallback take over again.

-Because the fallback is silent, a build flashed onto an ESP8266 or an UNO without running the script compiles happily with ESP32 table addresses and feature flags.
+Because the fallback is silent, a build flashed onto an ESP8266 or an UNO without running the script compiles happily with the ESP32's table set and feature flags.
 Run the script whenever you leave the ESP32 default, and again whenever you come back — `git checkout src/database/tables/` restores the placeholders if the generated ones are still lying around.

 #### 2.5.1 Per-port capability flags